 With so many diverse culinary options out there, from upscale Indian eateries to decadent street burgers, it was hard to narrow down the list of our favorite restaurants in Israel.
-If the list below isn’t enough for you, try a 3-day culinary tour for a deeper look at Israeli cuisine, or a cooking class in Jerusalem using ingredients you get from Mahane Yehuda.
+If the list below isn’t enough for you, try our Tel Aviv Food Tour Tour Of the Carmel Market for a deeper look at Israeli cuisine, or a cooking class in Jerusalem using ingredients you get from Mahane Yehuda.
 No matter how well acquainted you are with food here, this list offers you a great jumping-off point that won’t let you down.

 Oasis- Tel Aviv